 You will have, no doubt, seen pictures on the news after a storm, where a river has burst its banks and cars are being swept along in the current.
 Storms, in particular, deliver a greater volume of water to a river and causes it to hold more debris.

 And so, a crisis often leads us to pray more frequently and intensely, and bringing the huge issues we face—sickness, heartbreak, disaster—to God.

 Difficulties we face can stir up new emotions, too.
 We may doubt God’s goodness, feel hurt by or angry with God and other people, be filled with fear, or totally overwhelmed and exhausted.

 Holding back these reactions instead of bringing them to God through prayer is like damming a river.
 The debris chokes up the flow of water.

 When we bring everything to God through prayer, our lives become healthier and we become of value to God and other people.

 Eventually a fast-flowing river deposits its contents at the mouth of the river.
 This sediment is mineral-rich and becomes excellent farmland.
 Crops are grown and harvested, trees are planted and their fruit is picked.

-When we give our thoughts, words and deeds to God in prayer, he turns what looks like the debris of our life into rich and fertile ground from which we bear fruit.
+When we leave our doubts, fears, anxieties, and our thankfulness—everything in our lives—at the feet of Jesus, and before God’s throne of grace he can turn what looks like the debris of our life into rich and fertile ground from which we bear fruit.

 This week, practice prayer that flows like a river.